Rust’s Borrow Checker: How It Prevents Memory Bugs (and Where You Still Need to Be Careful)

 // = Classic deadlock (still possible in Rust!)

-Microsoft and Google data shows ~70% of security vulnerabilities are memory safety issues.
-Rust eliminates these at compile time.
+Here’s the thing: those memory bugs?
+They’re the hard ones.
+Microsoft and Google have published numbers showing that roughly 70% of their security vulnerabilities come from memory safety issues.
+Rust eliminates that entire category at compile time.

 class GameWorld {